jeroenpeeters/docker-ssh/README.md

 Docker-SSH adds SSH capabilities to any container in a compositional way.
 It implements an SSH server that transparently bridges the SSH session with docker exec.
 The requirements for this to function properly are:

-- The container has a shell environment installed (e.g. `bash` or `sh`)
+- The container has a shell environment installed (e.g. `bash` or `sh`).
-- The Docker command and docker socket are mapped into the container
+- The Docker socket is mapped into the container, this lets the container access the Docker Engine.

 # Todo
 Below is a list of items which are currently on the roadmap.
 If you wish to contribute